Table of Contents

 - Water Distillation – How it Works:

-Think of a water distiller as a type of “hydrosphere” which is based on the the principles of evaporation, condensation, and then precipitation.
-These units have a reservoir where you pour the water to be treated, which, once boiled and vaporized, gets cooled and then condensed back into a second container as water.
+Think of a distiller as a type of “hydrosphere” which is based on the the principles of evaporation, condensation, and then precipitation.
+These units have a reservoir where you pour the liquid to be treated, which, once boiled and vaporized, gets cooled and then condensed back into a second container as water.

 - Ion Exchange (IE) Treatment – How it Works: